 Whichever kit you choose, you’ll make your impressions at home and then send them in to the Sporting Smiles lab for your retainers to be made.
 Kits come with extra materials so you don’t have to get it perfect on the first try.

-You can also get replacement retainers from Sporting Smiles if you've lost or broken the ones you already had.
+Need replacement retainers?
+Sporting Smiles Get yours with Sporting Smiles.
 Use promo code SMILE10 to get 10% off your order.

 If you do have a removable retainer, it’s important to keep it clean, which is why you can read all about how to clean retainers in our full guide.